PRO-2684/gadgets/github_plus/DEV-NOTES.md

 ### `Tracking Prevention` Feature

 By investigating source code (thanks for the source mapping) and setting breakpoints, we can find out that GitHub initializes tracking endpoints from certain `<meta>` tags.
 By clearing these tags' `content` property, we can prevent some tracking.
+Also, GitHub patches `fetch` to also send analytics data, so we need to revert this patch as well.

 ## Catppuccin Icons